-11 Developer shall perform the Utility Adjustment Work in accordance with the requirements of the applicable Utility Company and the ADOT Guide for Accommodating Utilities on Highway Right-12 13 of-Way.
-All materials for Utility Adjustment Work must comply with "Buy America" requirements.
-14 Developer shall perform all Utility Adjustment Work and shall protect and work around existing Utilities so as to avoid damage to all Utilities.
-Until issuance of the Maintenance NTP.
-Developer 15 shall be the Arizona 811 field locator and shall perform all requirements as prescribed in A.R.S.
-16 §§ 40-360.21 through 40-360.29 for all underground facilities that Developer installs for the 17 18 Project.

-19 Developer shall perform all adjustments to city- or county-owned water, sanitary sewer, and 20 storm drain facilities, and shall obtain approval of the Adjustments from the appropriate 21 Governmental Entities.
-Unless otherwise agreed to in writing between Developer and the Utility 22 Company, all other Utilities in conflict with the Project must be constructed by the appropriate 23 Utility Company.

-24 Developer shall perform well relocation and abandonment Work in accordance with the 25 requirements of the Arizona Department of Water Resources and Section 5.8 of the Agreement.
+- 11 Developer shall perform the Utility Adjustment Work in accordance with the requirements of the - 12 applicable Utility Company and the ADOT Guide for Accommodating Utilities on Highway Right- - 13 of-Way.
+All materials for Utility Adjustment Work must comply with Buy America.
+Developer - 14 shall perform all Utility Adjustment Work and shall protect and work around existing Utilities so - as to avoid damage to all Utilities.
+Until issuance of the Maintenance NTP, Developer shall be - the Arizona 811 field locator and shall perform all requirements as prescribed in A.R.S. §§ 40- - 17 360.21 through 40-360.29 for all underground facilities that Developer installs for the Project. - 18 Developer shall perform all adjustments to city- or county-owned water, sanitary sewer, and - 19 storm drain facilities, and shall obtain approval of the Adjustments from the appropriate - 20 Governmental Entities.
+Unless otherwise agreed to in writing between Developer and the Utility - 21 Company, all other Utilities in conflict with the Project must be constructed by the appropriate - 22 Utility Company. - 23 Developer shall perform well relocation and abandonment Work in accordance with the - requirements of the Arizona Department of Water Resources and Section 5.8 of the Agreement.

-26 430.3.1.1 Inspection
+25 430.3.1.1 Inspection

-27 Developer acknowledges and agrees that the Utility Company, through its representative, has 28 the right to inspect the construction performed on its Utilities by Developer to ensure the 29 location, alignment, and grade are in accordance with the approved Utility plans and the Utility 30 Company's requirements.
-Developer shall provide access to the Site to allow for the Utility 31 Company's inspection.
-Developer shall leave the installation exposed for inspection by the 32 Utility Company or expose the Utilities for inspection by the Utility Companies if the installation 1 is covered prior to the Utility Company's inspection and approval.
-Developer shall contact the
+- 26 Developer acknowledges and agrees that each Utility Company, through its representative, has - 27 the right to inspect the Construction Work performed on its Utilities by Developer to ensure the - 28 location, alignment, and grade are in accordance with the approved Utility plans and the Utility - 29 Company's requirements.
+Developer shall provide access to the Site to allow for the Utility - 30 Company's inspection.
+Developer shall leave the installation exposed for inspection by the - 31 Utility Company or expose the Utility or Utilities for inspection by the Utility Company if the - 32 installation is covered prior to the Utility Company's inspection and approval.
+Developer shall

-2 respective Utility Company at least 5 Business Days in advance to request an inspection of 3 installed facilities.
+- 1 contact the respective Utility Company at least 5 Business Days in advance to request an - 2 inspection of installed facilities.

-4 430.3.1.2 Approval
+3 430.3.1.2 Approval

-Developer shall obtain a written acceptance of the Utility Adjustment Work from the Utility 5 6 Company directed to ADOT.
-If the Utility Owner is unwilling to provide a written acceptance, 7 Developer shall submit a copy of the Request for Written Acceptance of the Utility Work to 8 ADOT as a notification that the Utility Work has been completed but the Utility Company is 9 unwilling to provide a written acceptance.
-Developer shall schedule a meeting with the Utility Company and ADOT to resolve the matter.
-Notwithstanding Developer's submittal of a Request 10 for Written Acceptance of the Utility Work, if the Utility Company is not satisfied with the Work, 11 12 Developer shall remain responsible for the reconstruction portions or all of the Utility Work.
+- 4 Developer shall obtain a written acceptance of the Utility Adjustment Work from the Utility - 5 Company directed to ADOT.
+If the Utility Owner is unwilling to provide a written acceptance, - 6 Developer shall submit a copy of the Request for Written Acceptance of the Utility Work to - 7 ADOT as a notification that the Utility Work has been completed but the Utility Company is - 8 unwilling to provide a written acceptance.
+Developer shall schedule a meeting with the Utility - 9 Company and ADOT to resolve the matter.
+Notwithstanding Developer's submittal of a Request - 10 for Written Acceptance of the Utility Work, if the Utility Company is not satisfied with the Work, - 11 Developer shall remain responsible for the reconstruction portions or all of the Utility Work.

-13 430.3.1.3 Access Responsibilities during Construction
+12 430.3.1.3 Access Responsibilities during Construction

-Developer shall take all appropriate measures to make certain that all Utilities remain fully operational during all phases of construction to the greatest extent practicable, including coordinating with Utility Companies to develop a plan so Utility Companies may access their facilities for maintenance and repair during Project construction.
-Developer shall construct any replacement access roads prior to disruption of the existing access roads.
+- 13 Developer shall take all appropriate measures to make certain that all Utilities remain fully - 14 operational during all phases of Construction Work, including coordinating with Utility - 15 Companies to develop a plan so Utility Companies may access their facilities for maintenance - and repair during Construction Period.
+Developer shall construct any replacement access roads - 17 prior to disruption of the existing access roads.

-19 430.3.1.4 Utility Record Drawings
+18 430.3.1.4 Utility Record Drawings